Bold Impact

 Do deer treat your garden like their personal buffet?
 Try this trio either in the landscape or a big container and they'll have to dine elsewhere.

-Kaleidoscope abelia (Abelia x grandiflora ‘Kaleidoscope') is an exceptional evergreen shrub that offers colorful foliage, seasonal color change and tubular white flowers that hummingbirds love.
-It is easily pruned should it get too big for its allotted space and is also remarkably drought tolerant.
+Kaleidoscope abelia (Abelia x grandiflora ‘Kaleidoscope’) is an exceptional evergreen shrub that offers colorful foliage, seasonal color change, and tubular white flowers that hummingbirds love.
+It is easily pruned should it get too big for its allotted space and is also remarkably drought-tolerant.
 Best of all the deer leave it alone!
+The yellow and green variegated leaves have rich rosy tints in both spring and fall, that warm color echoing the barberry leaves.

-To complete the vignette add Wilma's Gold rosemary (Rosmarinus officinalis ‘Wilma's Gold').
+To complete the vignette add Wilma’s Gold rosemary (Rosmarinus officinalis ‘Wilma’s Gold’).
 This evergreen herb can be grown as a ground cover in the landscape or a colorful trailer at the edge of containers.
 This sturdy golden rosemary repeats the lighter notes of the abelia leaves while introducing a finer texture.
+Like its companions, this edible herb is drought-tolerant and deer resistant.

 Heatwave

-If you prefer to combine these plants in a large container, add in some additional summer color with lantana and million bells (Calibrachoa hybrid) in shades of yellow, hot pink and orange.
+If you prefer to combine these plants in a large container, add in some additional summer color with lantana and a million bells (Calibrachoa hybrid) in shades of yellow, hot pink, and orange.
 These will spill over the edge of the pot and balance the height and vertical lines of the other plants while enhancing the vibrant fiery color scheme.